garrandall/popular-music-data/tracks/we-were-always-sweethearts-boz-scaggs.md

 Cloudy days sunny sunshine
 Happy days will never be the same
 No no no no no
-Aaah.. get it
+Ah.. get it

 Oh times can be
 So hard you'll see
 Never never know in stormy weather
 Times can be
 So hard to be
 Never never knowing we're together... yeah
-Mmmm
+Mmm

 We were always sweethearts
 Different in our ways